Deleting edges to restrict the size of an epidemic in temporal networks

-In this paper we adopt a simple and natural model for such time-varying networks which is given with time-labels on the edges of a graph, while the vertex set remains unchanged.
+We adopt a simple model for such time-varying networks, in which the vertex set remains unchanged while each edge is equipped with a set of time-labels.
 This formalism originates in the foundational work of Kempe et al.~\cite{kempe}.

 \begin{definition}[temporal graph] A \emph{temporal graph} is a pair $(G,\lambda)$, where $G=(V,E)$ is an underlying (static) graph and $\lambda :E\rightarrow 2^{\mathbb{N}}$ is a \emph{time-labeling} function which assigns to every edge of $G$ a set of discrete-time labels. \end{definition}